vmchale/hs-ats/README.md

 [![Build Status](https://travis-ci.org/vmchale/fast-combinatorics.svg?branch=master)](https://travis-ci.org/vmchale/fast-combinatorics)

 This is a library for fast combinatorics using ATS.
-As such, make sure a C compiler is installed, however it may not work on windows.
+As such, make sure a C compiler is installed.
+It may not work on windows, so if you run into bugs building this please open an issue.

 Currently it is a work-in-progress, being somewhat constrained by the fact that I have yet to figure out how to share arbitrary-precision types between ATS and Haskell.